 Kalero Vineyard is a beautiful 130-acre farm nestled on Short Hill Mountain in Western Loudoun County.
-The property was bought in 2015 with the ambitious intention of starting a vineyard and making wine.
+The property was bought in 2015 with the ambitious intention of starting a vineyard, making wine and opening a tasting room for the public to enjoy.

 The farm was home to an old barn that still had great bones, but had been neglected for ages.
 The former owners, the Potts Family, shared that a cornerstone on the barn has the year 1834 carved into it with the initials of their ancestors – AC (Andrew Copeland) and JP (John Price).
 This barn managed to survive the infamous burning raids of Loudoun County during the Civil War.

-In 2016, the new owners embarked upon an extensive renovation project to save the barn and turn it into a year round event venue.
+In 2016, the new owners embarked upon an extensive renovation project to save the barn and turn it into a tasting room that could also hold events.
 The mission was to preserve the barns integrity and keep as much of the original structure as possible.
 The magnificent stonework and large timber beams remain, as well as the antique hay fork.
 The new barn doors are hung with the original hardware.

 The barn has a authentic copper roof, and wood reclaimed from the renovation has been lovingly repurposed throughout the structure.
 The renovation took over a year to complete, and on October 20, 2017 the barn had the honor of hosting its first wedding.